 A final note: it can be hard and expensive to only buy “sustainable” brands.
 Finding out if a brand is sustainable can be a challenge, and even if the content on their site all checks out, they could be unaware of or hiding issues in their supply chain.

 One of my favorite brands, Senita Athletics, isn’t where I would like with their labor practices and sustainability efforts, but are extremely responsive to questions in their Facebook group.
 I still purchase from them because it means a lot to me that they listen to customer feedback and take it into account for the future.
-We can’t expect all brands to be perfect right off the bat, but we should at least expect them to
+We can’t expect all brands to be perfect right off the bat, but we should at least expect them to take steps towards more sustainable and ethical practices.

 For more, follow me on Instagram @girlsloveevidence, or check out some of my other posts below.